-SON-LIGHTCategory: 2017, Climate, Current, EcoCity Edmonton, Grant
+SON-LIGHTCategory: 2017, Climate, Completed, EcoCity Edmonton Grant Program, Grant

 Zion Baptist Church is a congregation of almost 200 people and they want to be a leader in our community caring for people and places.
 70% of the congregation are newcomers to Canada.
 They live out their mission through hosting a community garden, sponsoring refugees, offering summer daycamps and providing free meeting space for non-profit community groups.